febLey/counter-strike_server/README.md

 SV_LAN 0
 ```

-## custom config files
+## Custom config files

-You can add you own `server.cfg`, `banned.cfg` and `listip.cfg` by mounting the config directory to your host machine.
+You can add you own `server.cfg`, `banned.cfg`, `listip.cfg` and `mapcycle.txt` by mounting the config directory to your host machine.
 You can do this by adding a volumes parameter to your docker run command.

 ``` bash
 -v /path/to/your/configs:/configs
 ```

+The complete command looks like this:

 ``` bash
 docker run --name counter-strike_server -p 27015:27015/udp -p 27005:27005/udp -p 27015:27015 -p 27005:27005 -p 1200:1200/udp -v /path/to/your/configs:/configs counter-strike_server